-Abstract-Since the one-to-one word translator does not have the facility to translate pragmatic aspects of Javanese, the parallel text alignment model described uses a phrase pair combination.
+Abstract-Parallel text alignment is proposed as a way of aligning bahasa Indonesia to words in Javanese.
+Since the one-to-one word translator does not have the facility to translate pragmatic aspects of Javanese, the parallel text alignment model described uses a phrase pair combination.
 The algorithm aligns the parallel text automatically from the beginning to the end of each sentence.
 Even though the results of the phrase pair combination outperform the previous algorithm, it is still inefficient.
 Recording all possible combinations consume more space in the database and time consuming.
 The original algorithm is modified by applying the edit distance coefficient to improve the data-storage efficiency.
 As a result, the data-storage consumption is 90% reduced as well as its learning period (42s).